tiburona/mbamk/README.md

 Visit http://0.0.0.0:8000 to see the welcome screen.

-If you're not a trusted developer, you'll see a suggestion for another command you can run consistently to suppress the warning message: `npm run start-local`.

     mbam run -fcr

 will also work.
 However, as of this writing color coding works better using `npm start`.

+If you're not a trusted developer, you'll see a suggestion for another command you can run consistently to suppress the warning message: `npm run start-local`.

+MBAM should now work out of the box if you're a trusted developer, although there's some further database setup for testing.
+If you're not you still have some work to do to get everything you need configured to have a fully functional MBAM.
+Read on.

 ## Understanding the services used by MBAM

 ### 1. XNAT

-MBAM uses XNAT, software that orchestrates neuroimaging workflows, to interface with Docker containers that process brain images.
+MBAM uses XNAT, software that orchestrates neuroimaging workflows, to store user files and to interface with Docker containers that process brain images.
 In order to run MBAM, you must either set up your own XNAT installation or use one of the Columbia team's XNAT instances.
 We have two: MIND XNAT (accessible at https://mind-xnat.nyspi.org/) and Backup XNAT ( http://10.20.205.246:8080/).
 You must be behind the NYSPI firewall to access Backup XNAT.
 If you are a trusted developer and you start the application using `npm start` by default you will be using MIND XNAT.

 If you are not yet a trusted developer, you will need your own instance of XNAT.
 The [one line XNAT installation](https://wiki.xnat.org/documentation/getting-started-with-xnat/running-xnat-in-a-vagrant-virtual-machine)